 More Favorite Collaboration Brews

 Again we have to say this is far from a comprehensive list.
-We ran out of time, remember?
+Collaboration Fest 2017 was so big, we ran out of time, remember?
 There likely were many great beers we didn’t get to enjoy.
 But we did have plenty of great Collab Fest beer, and these are just a few more of our favorites:

 All three TRVE Brewing Co collaborations were incredible.
 TRVE made two collaborations with Burial Beer of Asheville, NC.
 Slow Death, a whiskey barrel aged dark mixed culture ale with cinnamon and lemon peel; and Ritual Knife, a brandy barrel aged black braggot.
 Both were amazing.
 But perhaps our favorite was TRVE’s collaboration with Cerebral Brewing, Brain Transplant, described as a mixed culture foeder fermented golden ale, dry hopped with Denali, Sterling, and Lemondrop.
 Sign us up for this Brain Transplant any time!